foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 * Removed the old Solarian Attunement special trait selector.
 * Archaic weapons now automatically include a -5 penalty to damage.
 * Added ability activation cost of 1 Round.
+* Profession skill checks were not adding the name of the profession in the title on the chat card.

 # v0.18.3 - Precog Pioneers